Glossary of Indoor Air Quality Terms

 N

-condition that exists when less air is supplied to a space than is exhausted from the space, so the air pressure within that space is less than that in surrounding areas
+NATURAL VENTILATION: the movement of air into and out of a space through intentionally provided openings, such as windows and doors, or through nonpowered ventilators or by infiltrationNEGATIVE PRESSURE: condition that exists when less air is supplied to a space than is exhausted from the space, so the air pressure within that space is less than that in surrounding areas

 NEUROTOXIC: chemicals that causecentral nervous system (CNS) problems such as dizziness, headaches and ability to think clearly

-The National Institutes of Health is a nonregulatory U.S. Federal agency that has oversight of research activities that the agency funds.
+NIH: The National Institutes of Health is a nonregulatory U.S. Federal agency that has oversight of research activities that the agency funds.

-ational Institute for Occupational Safety and Health is the agency in the Centers for Disease Control (CDC) of the U.S. Department of Health and Human Services that researches safety and health hazards in the workplace and makes recommendations to improve conditions.
+NIOSH: National Institute for Occupational Safety and Health is the agency in the Centers for Disease Control (CDC) of the U.S. Department of Health and Human Services that researches safety and health hazards in the workplace and makes recommendations to improve conditions.
 Unlike OSHA, they have no enforcement powers.

-The No Observable Effect Level is the highest dose level that has not been associated with an observable harm in humans or test animals.
+NOEL: The No Observable Effect Level is the highest dose level that has not been associated with an observable harm in humans or test animals.

-the type of infections that are acquired in hospitals
+NOSOCOMIAL INFECTIONS: the type of infections that are acquired in hospitals

 NTP: The National Toxicology Program is a Federal agency that coordinates toxicology research and testing activities within the Department; provides information about potentially toxic chemicals to regulatory and research agencies and the public; and strengthens the science base in toxicology.